 WARNING – it is probable that middle-aged (or older) Christians who read this will get songs stuck in their head.
 I assume you’re okay with that.
 It’s actually quite good for us to speak to “one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord.”

 Here are six thoughts based on this beautiful Psalm.
-After each main thought, I’ll share some brief encouragement.
+After each primary idea, I’ll share some brief encouragement.
 Then, enjoy some song lyrics (and links) that aren’t exactly new.

 - The Lord is the salvation of your life (verses 1-3).
 Herein rests your confidence as a child of God.
 Whenever adversarial forces come, you can trust that God is the strength of your life.
 His salvation is often manifested as His protective power.
 Deliverance from every enemy is yours as you fear God alone.